 Robin Williams

-The drug test carried out on November 7 showed that there was no trace of neither alcohol nor drugs in the actor’s blood.
-However, the combination of medicines that he was taking for his Parkinson’s disease could have triggered suicidal tendencies, which, fused with chronic depression, was the cause behind his suicide.
+Drug tests conducted on November 7 showed no trace of alcohol or drugs in the actor's system.
+However, the combination of Parkinson's medications he was taking could have triggered suicidal thoughts, which combined with his chronic depression, led to his tragic death.

-In an interview in 2015, the actor’s widow admitted that Robin was well aware of the fact that in the years to come the disease would destroy his brain.
-He was diagnosed with a rare form of Parkinson’s with Lewy body dementia.
-Realizing that he’s losing the grip on his mind, Robin couldn’t allow himself to fade gradually and becoming an old helpless mad man.
+In an interview in 2015, the actor's widow admitted that Robin was painfully aware that the disease would eventually destroy his mind.
+He was diagnosed with a rare form of Parkinson's with Lewy body dementia.
+Realizing he was losing his grip on reality, Robin couldn't bear the thought of gradually fading into a helpless shell of himself.

 In 2014, Robin Williams passed away